-- The CT method only measures discrimination at the first stage in the hiring process, not in wages or promotions. - The CT method captures only those firms that use formal search methods, which casts doubts about external validity. - It is not possible to attribute employer preferences as solely responsible for the result. - Overuse of the CT method might encourage employers to use alternative search methods for workers. - The CT method should not be used as sole evidence in legal proceedings.
+- The CT method only measures discrimination at the first stage in the hiring process, not in wages or promotions. - The CT method captures only those firms that use formal search methods, which casts doubts about external validity. - It is not possible to attribute employer preferences as solely responsible for the result. - Overuse of the CT method might encourage employers to use alternative search methods for workers. - Employers are not informed about their participation in the experiment.